 Tourist seasons in Mexico

-The months with low numbers of tourists are: January, February, March, April, May, June, July, August, September, October and November.
-The number of visitors to Mexico is high in: December.
+The months with low numbers of tourists are: January, February, March, April, May, June, July, August, September and October.
+The number of visitors to Mexico is high in: November and December.

 - Very low season in Mexico: May, June, September and October.

 - Low season in Mexico: January, February, March, April, July and August.

 Figure: Visitor index for Mexico month by month

 A return flight between New York City and Cancun is generally cheaper if you go in september ($ 269 on average): this is the best time for travellers on a tight budget.
 In contrast, you may end up paying $ 134 more for your airline ticket to Cancun if you go in july.